cosu/ogopogo/README.md

 ###Creating Devices
 Ogo can create three types of network devices:

-- switches: VDE switches to which the other devices connect.
+- hubs: VDE switches to which the other devices connect.
 All VDE switches are started in -hub mode so network sniffers can be attached.
 - hosts: UML instances connected to the vde switches.
 Useful to test pings, services, etc.
 - sniffers: they dump via tcpump to $UML_HOME all captured traffic.
 You can connect to multiple network segments as each segment is dumped to a separate file.
 - bridges: using bridge-tools this device bridges two or more ethernet interfaces on the host instances.
 One instance can support multiple bridges.